-Dr. R. Warren Johnson, Program Director
+Dr. John Harris Dean of the School of Christian Studies Dr. R. Warren Johnson Program Coordinator

 Within the graduate program, all instruction and learning activities are designed to build a community of scholars.
 Course content will be delivered in the context of faculty lectures, group discussions, concept papers, seminar readings of literature in the discipline, research activities, faculty/student interactions, and student presentations.
 Students will engage in real world applications of unique issues and concepts inherent with their calling, and will study advanced approaches to the challenges facing the contemporary church, as well as global ministry themes.